tartaria-dev/tartaria/README.md

 - Flatpak/AppImage support OOTB with Bazaar/Warehouse (software store, flatpak manager) and Gear Lever (AppImage manager)

-- Distrobox and Podman for containerization, along with DistroShelf
+- Distrobox and Podman for containerization, along with DistroShelf (GUI container manager)

-- Zed, a high-performance rust-based IDE for code editing
+- Zed, a high-performance rust-based IDE for code editing, supports Devpod (not included)

+- Zen, a beautiful Firefox-based browser with vertical tabs and a design similar to that of Arc Browser

-- ZRAM enabled by default
+- ZRAM enabled by default (can't be running out of RAM now, can we)

 # Notice